Waters' view

-Waters' view (also known as the occipitomental view) is a radiographic view of the skull.
+Waters' view (also known as the occipitomental view or parietoacanthial projection) is a radiographic view of the skull.
 It is commonly used to get a better view of the maxillary sinuses.
 An x-ray beam is angled at 45° to the orbitomeatal line.
 The rays pass from behind the head and are perpendicular to the radiographic plate.
 Another variation of the waters places the orbitomeatal line at a 37° angle to the image receptor.
 It is named after the American radiologist Charles Alexander Waters.

 Uses

 Structures observed

 Waters' view can be used to best visualise a number of structures in the skull.